 In this Bachelor programme, we have defined security and safety broadly as relating to protection from harm and threats against acquired values.
 This is a very broad and general definition.
-It leaves unspecified what ‘protection’ consists of, which ‘harms’ we’re speaking of, and which ‘acquired values’ are deemed worthy of protection.
+It leaves unspecified what ‘protection’ consists of, which ‘harms’ we are speaking of, and which ‘acquired values’ are deemed worthy of protection.
 It is this latter point – the key assets, interests or values that we choose to protect (over others) that are at the heart of this course.
 We label them as vital interests in society.
-The course Vital interests is all about identification, prioritization and decision making about vital interests in contemporary society.
+The course Vital interests is all about identification, prioritisation and decision making about vital interests in contemporary societies.

 Against the background of limited means, decision-makers (politicians, regulators, policy-makers and others) must make decisions with regard to prioritising risks and choosing which interests to protect.
-First and foremost, of course, they may do so on the basis of an understanding of the likelihood of the materialisation of a harm and the potential consequences (economic, social, practical, ethical) this may have.
-However, these are not always easy to establish conclusively, especially in relation to modern-day complex global safety and security challenges.
+First and foremost, of course, they may do so on the basis of an understanding of the likelihood of the materialisation of a given harm and the potential consequences (economic, social, practical, ethical, political) it may have.
+However, probabilities are not always easy to establish conclusively, especially in relation to modern-day complex global safety and security challenges.
 Another key aspect of the course is how, why and under what circumstances states choose to protect national interests and international, collective interests or ‘global public goods’.

 When critically assessing the labelling and prioritisation of vital interests, students must learn to consistently ask why something is considered a vital interest, for whom (who benefits, who doesn’t), what the potential effects are, and which legitimation(s) are used for it.

-Be able to identify and contextualise upcoming trends and threats in the field of security and safety, and place them in a broader societal context.
+Identify and contextualise trends and threats related to vital interests in the field of security and safety, and place them in a broader societal context.

-Have knowledge of theoretical principles, empirical findings and analytical models in relation to decision-making, vital interests and the prioritisation of risks, informed by various academic disciplines.
+Use theoretical principles, empirical findings and analytical models in relation to decision-making about vital interests, informed by various academic disciplines.

-Be able to identify and understand how actors make decisions on vital interests and prioritisation of risk in relation to consequences, possible impact and other values in the field of safety and security.
+Identify and understand how actors make decisions on vital interests, and prioritise risks in relation to their consequences, possible impact, and other values.

 Mode of instruction